damurashov/microtojson/README.md

 To create an arbitrary value use `t_to_value` and pass the correctly formatted value as char array.

+`generate_json()` returns the length of the generated JSON or 0 in case of an error.

 See `test_mtojson.c` for usage.

 `microtojson` uses recursion to create JSON from nested objects.